 Miss Bugs began in the early days making small scale works on paper, using screen printing with hand painted elements.
 They then scaled the work up, making life size cut outs of characters to place in situ on the streets of London.
 These were left in place to become part of the cityscape and recorded through photography.

 Their most recent work includes larger scale pieces, incorporating laser cut planes of wood, hundreds of small component objects and poured resin.
 These pieces are time consuming and labour intensive, and a long way from the quickly constructed art pieces of the early days.
 Miss Bugs has always taken a broad and varied approach to creating work.
 The combining of materials and objects, alongside the way contemporary imagery can be collaged together, either by hand, through photography, or using a digital process is important.

 The focus of the work has always been the human form; as Miss Bugs’ interest lies in developing ‘characters’ to tell a story.
 Archetypal imagery from magazines, art history and films are used as a starting point, which are then cut, overlaid and distorted to produce character portraits with an arresting graphic look.
 The influence of collage artists like Hannah Höch can clearly be seen in the work.
 The layering and placing of colour and pattern is also intrinsic to the work, and is very much a hands on element for Miss Bugs in the construction of the final pieces.

 Miss Bugs have exhibited in New York, San Francisco, LA, Paris and London.
 Their artwork is also in a number of significant private collections around the world.

-Miss Bugs featured in the JEALOUS X SAATCHI show RIGHT HERE RIGHT NOW, 2021.
+Miss Bugs featured in the Jealous x Saatchi Gallery show RIGHT HERE RIGHT NOW, 2021.